thecloudgarage/eks-anywhere/powerprotect/do-not-use/blog-end-to-end.md

 * Sockshop deployment YAML is located under the sockshop sub-directory
 * volumesnapshotclass YAML is located under the powerprotect sub-directory

-### QUESTION: Can I use this procedure with any other Kubernetes distribution
+### :question: Can I use this procedure with any other Kubernetes distribution
 * Absolutely, once you get a comprehension of the PowerProtect Data manager workflows documented here, these can be reused in any Kubernetes distribution of choice (OpenShift, Rancher, AKS, GKE, etc.)

-### QUESTION: Can I use a different application example
+### :question: Can I use a different application example
 * Absolutely, as long as one understands the PowerProtect workflows exhibited via sockshop application backup and restore, any cluster scoped or namespaced scoped resources pertaining to any application can be handled

-### QUESTION: One of the scenarios restores the sockshop application from an EKS Anywhere cluster to EKS in AWS public cloud.
+### :question: One of the scenarios restores the sockshop application from an EKS Anywhere cluster to EKS in AWS public cloud.
 Can I restore to any other cloud provider
 * Absolutely, one can easily reuse the workflow along with slight modifications specific to the cloud provider, e.g. GCP or Azure or Oracle, etc.

-### QUESTION: The procedure documented for EBS CSI driver seems to have many steps.
+### :question: The procedure documented for EBS CSI driver seems to have many steps.
 Is there any easier way of doing it
 * The EBS CSI driver implementation is a provider specific methodology and I have just followed the steps mentioned along with other requisites required for snapshotting capabilities.
 * If those procedures change, I will be updating the same in this document

-### QUESTION: The example uses PowerProtect as a virtual appliance deployed on premises.
+### :question: The example uses PowerProtect as a virtual appliance deployed on premises.
 Can I deploy PowerProtect in the public cloud
 * PowerProtect Data manager itself can be deployed in vSphere as an OVA or as machine images in AWS, GCP, Azure.
 * As long as the PowerProtect Data Manager bears IP connectivity to the target Kubernetes cluster/s, the workflows documented herein are absolutely valid

-### QUESTION: Is there a possibility to backup the Kubernetes data to public cloud or a compatible object storage
+### :question: Is there a possibility to backup the Kubernetes data to public cloud or a compatible object storage
 * Absolutely, PowerProtect Data Manager supports cloud tiering and one can further explore those use-cases once primary understanding of the workflows is established

-# LET'S BEGIN
+# :running: LET'S BEGIN

-## Scenario-1 EKS Anywhere and in-cluster namespace protection
+### :cloud: Scenario-1 Restore a complete namespace within the same EKS Anywhere cluster
 * SSH into EKS Anywhere Administrative machine
 * CREATE c4-eksa1 cluster
 ```